partigabor/aromatica-old/database/output/md/clove_gen.md

 title = "Clove"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum, see also nutmeg; mace.
+description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum, see also nutmeg; mace." weight = 10

-, see also nutmeg; mace.

-According to WordNet: Spice from dried unopened flower bud of the clove tree; used whole or ground.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"